Gay-friendly: World

+Spartacus Gay Travel Index

 The Spartacus International Gay Guide publishes the Gay Travel Index, a ranking of gay-friendly countries.
 Points are added to countries for anti-discrimination legislation, equal marriage, partnership and adoption laws, and LGBT marketing.
-Meanwhile, points are subtracted for anti-LGBT laws, HIV travel restrictions, religious influence; and prosecution, murders, and death sentences.
+Meanwhile, points are subtracted for anti-LGBT laws, HIV travel restrictions, religious influence; with prosecution, murders, and death sentences resulting in the largest deductions.

-In 2024, the Spartacus Gay Travel Index featured a majority of Western European countries in the top 12 spots (Denmark, Germany, Iceland, Malta, Norway, Portugal, Spain and Switzerland), rounded out by Australia, Canada, New Zealand and Uruguay.
-The bottom 4 places went to Afghanistan, Chechnya, Iran and Saudi Arabia.